Postbox, Inc. knows that you care about how your personal information is used and shared, and we take your privacy seriously.

 - We will not sell or share the data we do collect with any 3rd party

-- We will not serve you ads (unless it's an offer from Postbox)
+- We will not serve you ads in the product (unless it's an offer from Postbox)

 - We will offer easy ways to opt-out from the data we collect and/or directly control